Raphael-Quinones/minechatcrm2/README.md

 </p>

 <!-- <p align="center">
-NextCRM is a CRM build on top of the Next.JS 14 using TypeScript, great UI library shadcn, Prisma and MongoDB as a database.
+MinechatCRM is a CRM build on top of the Next.JS 14 using TypeScript, great UI library shadcn, Prisma and MongoDB as a database.
 Upload things as a S3 blob for document storage.
 </p> -->

 <p align="center">